mdebony/BAccMod/README.md

 ```

 It's then possible to load the acceptance model in the current gammapy DataStore with this code.
-You would need then to recreate you gammapy Observations object in order than the acceptance model is taken into account for the analysis.
+You would need then to recreate your gammapy Observations object in order than the acceptance model is taken into
+account for the analysis.

 ```python
 data_store.hdu_table.remove_rows(data_store.hdu_table['HDU_TYPE']=='bkg')